juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_seaweedfs.md

 SeaweedFS provides weaker atomicity guarantees for operations.
 It only uses transactions of some databases (SQL, ArangoDB, and TiKV) during rename operations, with a lower requirement for database transaction capabilities.
 Additionally, during the rename operation, SeaweedFS does not lock the original directory or file during the metadata copying process.
 This may result in data loss under high loads.

-### Change logs and related features
+### Changelog and related features

-SeaweedFS generates change logs for all metadata operations.
-The change logs can be transmitted and replayed.
+SeaweedFS generates changelog for all metadata operations.
+The changelog can be transmitted and replayed.
 This ensures data safety and enables features like file system data replication and operation auditing.

 SeaweedFS supports file system data replication between multiple clusters.
 It offers two asynchronous data replication modes:

 - Active-Active.
 In this mode, both clusters participate in read and write operations and they synchronize data bidirectionally.
 When there are more than two nodes in the cluster, certain operations such as renaming directories are subject to certain restrictions.
 - Active-Passive.
 In this mode, a primary-secondary relationship is established, and the passive side is read-only.

-Both modes achieve consistency between different cluster data by transmitting and applying change logs.
-Each change log has a signature to ensure that the same message is applied only once.
+Both modes achieve consistency between different cluster data by transmitting and applying changelog.
+Each changelog has a signature to ensure that the same message is applied only once.

-The JuiceFS Community Edition does not implement a change log, but it can use its inherent data replication capabilities from the metadata engine and object storage to achieve file system mirroring.
+The JuiceFS Community Edition does not implement a changelog, but it can use its inherent data replication capabilities from the metadata engine and object storage to achieve file system mirroring.
 For example, both [MySQL](https://dev.mysql.com/doc/refman/8.0/en/replication.html) and [Redis](https://redis.io/docs/management/replication) only support data replication.
 When combined with [S3's object replication feature](https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication.html), either of them can enable a setup similar to SeaweedFS' Active-Passive mode without relying on JuiceFS.

-It's worth noting that the JuiceFS Enterprise Edition implements the metadata engine based on change logs.
+It's worth noting that the JuiceFS Enterprise Edition implements the metadata engine based on changelog.
 It supports [data replication](https://juicefs.com/docs/cloud/guide/replication) and [mirror file system](https://juicefs.com/docs/cloud/guide/mirror).

 ## Storage comparison